informatics-isi-edu/chaise/record/readme.md

 ### [Annotations](https://github.com/informatics-isi-edu/ermrest/blob/master/user-doc/annotation.md)
 The following annotations are used to affect how information is displayed:
 * Table Display (`tag:isrd.isi.edu,2016:table-display`)
-  * The `table-display` annotation can be used for a few different cases in record-two.
+  * The `table-display` annotation can be used for a few different cases in record.
 Page size for `compact/brief` will affect the maximum number of results that show in the related entity tables.
   ```
     "tag:isrd.isi.edu,2016:table-display": {
       "compact": {